hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Extension Methods

+- Extension methods replace implicit classes of Scala 2.
-- Extension methods are methods that have a parameter clause in front of the defined identifier.
+- They have a parameter clause in front of the defined identifier.
 - They translate to methods where the leading parameter section is moved to the front of the method name.
-- Type parameters are moved to the front of the first parameter section.
+- Type parameters are in front of the first parameter section.
-- They can be invoked two ways:
-  _method(param)_  or _param.method_
+- They can be invoked two ways: _method(param)_  or _param.method_
-- They replace implicit classes of Scala 2.
+- This syntax also applies to operators.

 ---